Skip to main content

 What to Bring

-Sturdy hiking boots for rocky Sentiero Azzurro trails, sun protection, water bottle (refill at fountains), swimwear for beaches, day pack, camera, and Cinque Terre Card for trains and trails.
+Sturdy hiking boots with ankle support essential for rocky Sentiero Azzurro trails with uneven stone steps.
+Bring sun protection including wide-brimmed hat, high-SPF sunscreen, and sunglasses for exposed coastal paths.
+Carry refillable water bottle for village fountains.
+Pack swimwear for beaches, lightweight day pack for snacks, camera, and Cinque Terre Card for unlimited trains and trail access between villages.

 Accessibility